 We are a mail order business specialising in tender, half-hardy and hardy plants for the creation of a jungle-style garden.
 We grow mostly plants propagated from our own stock but buy in some plants from suppliers that we then grow on to maturity.
 Many of our plants are raised from seed on the Nursery.
 We grow as much as possible outside in summer so that it is acclimatised to our weather conditions.
 We also sell surplus seeds harvested from our stock plants.

 See our range of plants and seeds in our online shop.

 We have a wider range of plants on our nursery and some larger specimens that are too big to mail, particularly shrubs, trees and bamboos.
 Please enquire for details.
-We are happy to have visitors but please telephone beforehand so that someone can be available to greet you.
+We are happy to have visitors but would ask that you telephone beforehand so that someone can be available to greet you.
+Please see opening times further down this page.
 Plants purchased at the nursery attract a 20% discount on our mail order prices.

 See our 'Nursery Chatter' page for our blog and information on what is happening on the nursery.

 As part of our organic and recycling philosophy, we are happy to receive any unwanted, undamaged robust plastic plant pots which we will reuse for our plants.

 Fresh, free-range duck eggs are usually available at the Nursery, March to August - £1.80 / half dozen.

 Alan is happy to speak about various aspects of horticulture and botany.
 Please inquire for availability and rates.

 We can cater for educational groups (max 6 children) between May and August.
 Learn about jungle plant botany and enjoy an entertaining afternoon surrounded by hardy exotics. (£25 + £5/child).
 Adult supervision required.

 Please be aware that we do not have public toilet facilities on site.